What are Sales Training Activities?

 Why Use Sales Training Activities?

 These activities are normally (and should always be) carried out in a comfortable atmosphere where staff can relax and be themselves.
 There are no right or wrong answers, simply better ways of doing things.
 Employees should never feel under pressure in a sales training session.
-An enjoyable setting will go a long way to ensuring staff are at ease.
+An enjoyable setting will go a long way to ensuring staff is at ease.

 Sales training activities will highlight weaknesses and strengths which may be discussed in the group.
 Sometimes just seeing another point of view is all that a person needs to bolster their own performance.